docker/docs/swarm/swarm_at_scale/troubleshoot.md

 One way to automatically restart failed containers is to explicitly start them with the `--restart=unless-stopped` flag.
 This tells the local Docker daemon to attempt to restart the container if it unexpectedly exits.
-This only works in situations where the node hosting the container and it's Docker daemon are still up.
+This only works in situations where the node hosting the container and its Docker daemon are still up.
 This cannot restart a container if the node hosting it has failed, or if the Docker daemon itself has failed.